marco-almeida/gobank/README.md

 Service interfaces are defined in the handler package and implemented in the service package.
 Repository interfaces are defined in the service package and implemented in the postgresql package.
-This way, the layers are decoupled from each other.s
+This way, the layers are decoupled from each other.

 ## Getting Started